 - 1. Baptised Catholic children (see Note 2 below) who are looked after or previously looked after (See Note 3 below). - 2.
 Baptised Catholic children (see Note 2 below) currently attending a named feeder school (see Note 5 below). - 3.
 Baptised Catholic children (see note 2 below) who currently live in the parish area of a designated Catholic feeder school who are not currently attending the designated Catholic feeder school. - 4.
-Other Baptised Catholic children (see note 2 below).

-- 5. Non-Catholic children who are looked after or previously looked after (See Note 3 below). - 6.
+Other Baptised Catholic children (see note 2 below). - 5.
+Non-Catholic children who are looked after or previously looked after (See Note 3 below). - 6.
 Non-Catholic children currently attending a named feeder school (see note 5 below). - 7.
 Other Non-Catholic children.

-Children with an Education, Health and Care (EHC) Plan that names the school MUST be admitted.
-This will reduce the number of places available to applicants.
-This is not an oversubscription criteria.
+The admission of pupils with an Education, Health and Care Plan is dealt with by a completely separate procedure.
+Children with an Education, Health and Care Plan that names the school must be admitted.
+Where this takes place before the allocation of places under these arrangements this will reduce the number of places available to other children.